Traffic around a round-about.

 Will I need auto insurance in a foreign country?

+Similar to the U.S. requirement that foreign drivers need auto insurance, the same applies to U.S. drivers in foreign countries.
 Foreign auto insurance protection may be required by the country you are visiting.
-Even though you have U.S. auto insurance, depending on the country and the terms of the U.S. auto insurance policy, the U.S. policy may not cover claims in the foreign country.
-Please check with your agent prior to traveling.
+Even though you have U.S. auto insurance, the U.S. policy may not cover losses in a foreign country.
+Consider checking with your agent before traveling to see if your U.S. auto policy coverage applies to the destination you are visiting.

 The information in this article was obtained from various sources not associated with State Farm® (including State Farm Mutual Automobile Insurance Company and its subsidiaries and affiliates).
 While we believe it to be reliable and accurate, we do not warrant the accuracy or reliability of the information.
 State Farm is not responsible for, and does not endorse or approve, either implicitly or explicitly, the content of any third party sites that might be hyperlinked from this page.
 The information is not intended to replace manuals, instructions or information provided by a manufacturer or the advice of a qualified professional, or to affect coverage under any applicable insurance policy.
 These suggestions are not a complete list of every loss control measure.
 State Farm makes no guarantees of results from use of this information.